York engine sheds and locomotive works: York Carriage Works

-Shunt Turns
+Shunt turns

 A shunt turn is the term for a duty covered by a shunting locomotive.
 Some shunt turns would have included trips between yards (known as transfer freights).
-Turns would have varied through the years with some being 24-hour and others only for certain hours of the day.
+Turns would have varied through the years, with some being 24-hour and others only for certain hours of the day.
 This section is being researched, but this is an indicative list of the locations around the York area where shunting locomotives would have worked.
-In 2012 York has no allocation of mainline shunting locomotives – any shunting is generally done by the train locomotive.
+In 2012, York had no allocation of mainline shunting locomotives – any shunting is generally done by the train locomotive.
 The National Railway Museum does possess a Class 08 shunting locomotive and has used Class 02 and Class 03 locomotives for this duty in the past.